just

 echo 'Dependency with parameter {{param}}'

 Backslash line continuations can also be used in interpolations.
-The line following the backslash must start with the same indentation as the recipe body, although additional indentation is accepted.
+The line following the backslash must be indented.

 recipe: